Canon 700D vs Sony A6300

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

-Both the 700D and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the A6300 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 700D and A6300 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Sony A6300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.